What We Publish

 Submissions Windows

-We will only accept submissions for our 2026 issues, therefore, during the first ten days of January.
+We will only accept submissions for our 2027 issues, therefore, during the first seven days of January.
 Anything submitted to us outside that timeframe will be deleted unread, and no response will be sent.

 How to Submit